nwg/racket-wiki/Artifacts.md

  without allowing control-flow to branch.

-Many, including Matthias F. strongly believe that Racket's dynamic-wind is the correct primitive to use instead this macro.
+Many, including Matthias F. strongly believe that Racket's dynamic-wind is the correct primitive to use instead of this macro.

 |#
 (require mzlib/defmacro)